IbrahimAli-git/Motivation-Meme-Project/README.md

 ## Project Description

 This is a project exercise that can be found in the complete web development bootcamp taught by Angela Yu.
 It is a comprehensive course which teaches web application development through videos and exercises.
-This exercises is there to demostrate one's taught knowledge of html and css; specfically use of div elements, css colours, and the box model.
+The exercises are there to demostrate one's taught knowledge of html and css; specfically use of div elements, css colours, and the box model.
 The resulting application can be viewed at this address: https://ibrahimali-git.github.io/Motivation-Meme-Project/

 ## How to install and run the Program: